 Over the years I've been interested in many types of treatment, and have settled into an eclectic mix of mainstream CBT, exploratory emotion- and relationship-focused therapy, and meditation/mindfulness practice.
 Therapy is intensely individualized.
 We may use art, writing, or music in our therapy sessions.

 Many people are reluctant to try therapy even when they know they need help.
-I have a low-key, gentle approach, but I promise to give clients my most honest and knowledgeable feedback as we work through the difficult issues.
+I have a low-key, gentle approach, but I promise to give clients my honest and knowledgeable feedback as we work through the difficult issues.

 Depression, fear, and anxiety are some of the most common and uncomfortable emotions that we can experience at some point in our lives.
 Through counseling and treatment, clients are able to recover the motivation, perspective, and joy that you once had in your life.